 If you already have a credit card with a high-interest rate, where handling monthly bills is becoming more and more hectic despite making timely payments, then you may transfer your existing outstanding credit balance to a new card with a minimal rate of interest where most of the banks charge zero interest for some limited time.

 It’s extremely important to check the credit limit of your new card.
 Your new card may have the same or more credit limit than the previous one.
 But make sure it doesn’t decrease.
 If it is lesser than your existing card, then there is no point of transferring because only the balance with the new limit will be transferred, which is inclusive of the processing fees.

 Precautions to take?

 Even though balance transfer seems easy with no interest payment for a few days, you need to bear the processing fees during the transfer, which totally depends on the banks.
 Commercial Bank of Dubai charges 1% processing fees which mean 1% of the amount you wish to transfer would be the fees.
 Mashreq, Standard Chartered Bank charges 3-4%, Abu Dhabi Islamic Bank(ADIB) charges 2-3% as processing fees on Credit Card balance transfer.

 Also, keep a close eye on the following:

 Most of the banks say no interest rates for a balance transfer but this would be valid only for certain time which usually lies between 6 months to 1 year.
 After that, there would be some interest payable, mostly variable in nature.
 It is equally true that at least for a limited time, you would be free from interest rates.
 But it is important to check the rate of interest that will be charged after the offer time.
-Some banks charge very high rate of interest compared to your old credit card which would again be a burden.
+Some banks charge a very high rate of interest compared to your old credit card which would again be a burden.
 Also, some banks don’t accept balance transfer if you have delayed/skipped monthly payments on your old card.

 Points to be noted before transferring your balance: